HamzLDN/HexByteRAT-DEMO/readme.md

 - If the output of the command gives you this `Restricted` then you must run the following.
 - `Set-ExecutionPolicy RemoteSigned`

-Or additionally run the script with these arguemnts
+Or additionally you can run the script with these arguemnts

 ```
 powershell -executionpolicy Bypass .\client.ps1